0xzzh/flexopt/README.md

 # FlexOpt

-Valuations and optimizations of energy flexibility options in Python.
+Valuations and optimizations of energy flexibility options using Python.

-The FlexOpt code base is clean and simple.
-It is written in the Functional Programming style.
-Users can easily compose functions in the library for the tasks of valuations and optimizations.
+The FlexOpt code base is clean and simple, written in the functional programming style.
+Users can easily compose functions in the library for valuations and optimizations tasks.

 ## Installation